Being able to bring an electric toothbrush on plane trips, especially in your hand luggage is a must but are electric toothbrushes allowed on planes?

 Do electric toothbrushes have lithium batteries?

 Rechargeable electric toothbrushes will normally have either a NiMH or a lithium-ion battery.
 Most modern models will have a lithium-ion battery encased in them, which cannot be removed.

 The whole unit sits on a charger when the battery needs recharging, rather than the battery being removed and charged separately.

 Some cheaper electric toothbrushes use disposable replaceable batteries.

 Whatever type of battery your electric toothbrush is fitted with you are allowed to bring it with you on a plane in either your carry on baggage or checked bags

 Do Oral B toothbrushes have lithium batteries?

-As well as whether you can take an electric toothbrush in hand luggage you may also be interested in these:
+As well as whether you can take an electric toothbrush in your carry on you may also be interested in these: